kaunel85/ong-bylaws/bylaws.md

      6. Risk Management
      7. Awards Committee
      8. Social Committee
+     9. Brotherhood Committee
-     9. Fundraising Committee
+     10. Fundraising Committee
-     10. Scholarship Committee
+     11. Scholarship Committee

 130. The Chapter or President may create committees as needed.

 131.

 132. The Executive Committee shall:
      1. Be chaired by the Vice-President